German economy plunges by record 9.7% | DW | 25.08.2020

 The German government has forecast a 6.3% economic decline for the entire year.
 At the start of the pandemic in March, experts pushed through a multibillion-euro coronavirus aid package, followed by another €130-billion stimulus in June.

 The German decline was one of the less drastic second-quarter contractions among Europe's major economies as widespread shutdowns over the pandemic ground economic activity to a halt.
-France, Italy, Spain and Britain all saw double-digit declines in their economic activity.
+France, Italy, Spain and the UK all saw double-digit declines in their economic activity.

 lc/rc (dpa, Reuters)